gonzofish/ground-up/01-introduction.md

 you're reading this article, we can safely say you have a web browser.
 So that's one box checked off the list.

-If you're going to program, you'll need a program you can type code into.
+If you're going to code, you'll need a program you can type that code into.
 There are a slew of options out there that provide a wide variety of features.
 Here is a brief list of free text editors:

 - [Visual Studio Code](https://code.visualstudio.com/) (my personal favorite)
 - [Atom](https://atom.io/)